DOGS

 Shuki, Peles, Chewy Tuey and Teddy, Lolly, Lopsy, Flopsy, Joanie

-Mishmish, Pinky, Oreo, Tuli, Alma
+Mishmish, Pinky, Oreo, Tuli, Alma, Tom

 We have been blessed with wonderful dogs, Shuki, our first dog in Israel, the legendary Peles, Lolly of broken jaw and storied fame, Chewy the olympic runner, Teddy the gladiator catching iguanas and of course fabled Lopsy.
 And now Flopsy from whom the family has tearfully parted.